virtualdataset/virtdata-java/virtdata-userlibs/src/main/resources/docs-for-virtdata/virtdata-funcref/funcref_conversion.md

 - long -> DigestToByteBuffer(java.lang.String: digestType) -> java.nio.ByteBuffer

+## Flow

+Combine functions into one.

+This function allows you to combine multiple other functions into one.
+This is often useful for constructing more sophisticated recipes, when you don't have the ability to use control flow or non-functional forms.

+The functions will be stitched together using the same logic that VirtData uses when combining flows outside functions.
+That said, if the functions selected are not the right ones, then it is possible to end up with the wrong data type at the end.
+To remedy this, be sure to add input and output qualifiers, like `long->` or `->String` where appropriate, to ensure that VirtData selects the right functions within the flow.

+- long -> Flow(java.lang.Object[]...: funcs) -> java.lang.Object

 ## Format

 Apply the Java String.format method to an incoming object. @see [Java 8 String.format(...) javadoc](https://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html#syntax) Note: This function can often be quite slow, so more direct methods are generally preferrable.